BrixSat/nagios-nconf-pnp4nagios/README.md

 * Import the nconf db and create the user
 * Add nagios base config so it can start
 * build of plugins failed
+* .ssh of /home/nagios/ to be mounted externaly